SysKitTeam/docs-insights/get-to-know-insights/event-viewer.md

 ---
-title: SysKit Insights Event Viewer
-description: >-
-  This article gives a basic overview of how to use Syskit Insights's Event Viewer.
+description: This article gives a basic overview of how to use Syskit Insights's Event Viewer.
-author: Vinko Bedek
-date: 22/5/2017
 ---

 # Event Viewer Dashboard